Haku (wrestler): Personal life

+Fifita also has close connections with Dwayne Johnson, who also wrestles as The Rock, a non-blood related member of the Anoaʻi family, whom Johnson considered as his uncle.

 Legacy and reputation

-Many former wrestling personalities have described Haku as the toughest or greatest legitimate fighter in wrestling, including Stone Cold Steve Austin, Road Warrior Animal, Perry Saturn, Barbarian and Warlord, Hulk Hogan, Rocky Johnson, The Rock, Rick Steiner, Arn Anderson, Goldberg, Big Van Vader, Fit Finlay, Mean Gene Okerlund, Ric Flair, Stu Hart, Rikishi, Frenchy Martin, Jim Cornette, Bob Holly, Dave Penzer, Gino Brito, J. J. Dillon, Sonny Onoo, and Hillbilly Jim.
+Many former wrestling personalities have described Fifita as the toughest or greatest legitimate fighter in wrestling, including Stone Cold Steve Austin, Road Warrior Animal, The Undertaker, Perry Saturn, Barbarian and Warlord, Hulk Hogan, Rocky Johnson, The Rock, Arn Anderson, Goldberg, Big Van Vader, Fit Finlay, Mean Gene Okerlund, Ric Flair, Stu Hart, Rikishi, Frenchy Martin, Jim Cornette, Bob Holly, Dave Penzer, Gino Brito, J. J. Dillon, Sonny Onoo, and Hillbilly Jim.

 On 3 March 1989, Haku got into an altercation with some men at a Baltimore Airport bar who called wrestling "fake", and during the fight, Haku bit off the nose of one of the men.
 Haku stated, "Yeah.
 It was in Baltimore Airport...me and Siva Afi went over and there were lots of babyfaces there at the bar.
 So we went and sat in the other corner away from them.
 When they were ready to close, we had a few drinks, and on our way out there were five guys just sitting there.
 Of course, the same thing came out.
 The 'fake' stuff.
 'Hey, are you guys with those guys – wrestlers?
 The fake wrestlers on TV?'
 You know.
 I said, 'Yeah.
 I'll show you.'
 And I reached over without thinking – there are four other guys there (laughs) – grabbed his face, and bit his nose off.
 Then the fight started.
 Me and Siva kind of cleaned house there and left.
 I'll never forget it."